Faculty of Humanities, University of Mostar

 Faculty of Humanities and Social Sciences, University of Mostar (Filozofski fakultet Sveučilišta u Mostaru) is a public institution belonging to the University of Mostar, located in Mostar, Bosnia and Herzegovina.

 History

 The Faculty of Humanities derived from the Faculty of Pedagogy during the 2005/06 academic year.
 At first, it was named Faculty of Humanities and Social Sciences, but later changed it to the current name.

-The activity of the Faculty is determinate in the Faculty's Statute.
+The activity of the Faculty is determined in the Faculty's Statute.
 Since its foundation, the Faculty of Humanities adopet programme of the Bologna declaration 3 + 2 + 3.